-Horizontal (μs): With this adjustment, a value ranging from zero to the equivalent of 1 horizontal line in the current operating format compared to the reference or the frame boundary may be set.
+Horizontal (μsec): With this adjustment, a value ranging from zero to the equivalent of 1 horizontal line in the current operating format compared to the reference or the frame boundary may be set.

-Additional Frame Delay: This parameter affects the overall processing delay of the card.
+Frame Delay: This parameter affects the overall processing delay of the card.
 It adds supplemental frame delay to the current processing delay.
-This parameter will add a delay ranging from 0 to 15 interlaced frames (steps of 33 ms in 59.94 Hz and 40 ms in 50 Hz) to the current processing delay.
+This parameter will add a delay ranging from 1 to 15 interlaced frames (steps of 33 ms in 59.94 Hz and 40 ms in 50 Hz) to the current processing delay.
 Without a reference, the normal processing delay is 1 frame.
-You can extend this delay up to 16 frames if the additional delay is 15.
+You can extend this delay up to16 frames using this slider.
 With a reference, up to 15 frames can be added to the frame sync delay which depends on the timing between the input and the reference.

-Note that, in order to compensate for the processing delay of a Dolby-E/Dolby Digital decoder or a Dolby-E encoder installed on the ADX-3981 card, the additional frame delay must be set to at least one (1) frame.
-On the other hand, if a Dolby Digital encoder is installed, the additional frame delay must be set to at least six (6) frames for 59.94 Hz formats and at least five (5) frames for 50 Hz formats.
+NOTE: In order to compensate for the processing delay of a Dolby E and Dolby Digital decoder or a Dolby E encoder installed on the ADX-3981 card, the frame delay must be set to at least one (1) frame.
+On the other hand, if a Dolby Digital and Dolby Digital Plus encoder is installed, the frame delay must be set to at least seven (7) frames for 59.94 Hz formats and at least six (6) frames for 50 Hz formats.